Best Crib Mattresses – 2018 Reviews and Buyer’s Guide

 Male infants are more likely to die of SIDS than female infants.

-Most babies who die from SIDS are between two and four months of age.
+Most SIDS cases are for babies between two and four months of age.

-Babies are likelier to develop SIDS if one or more of their siblings or cousins has died of SIDS.
+Babies are at a higher risk for SIDS if one or more of their siblings or cousins has died of SIDS.

-Secondhand smoke puts babies at a much higher risk of developing SIDS.
+Secondhand smoke puts babies at a higher risk of developing SIDS.

 Fortunately, parents can help reduce their baby’s risk of developing SIDS by exercising the following precautionary measures:

 Always make sure babies are put to sleep on their backs.
-After one year, when babies are able to roll over on their own, they may be able to sleep on their stomach.
+After one year, when babies can move around more easily, they may be able to sleep on their stomachs.

 A bare, firm mattress is best.
 Parents should avoid placing their babies on thick, soft blankets or quilts.
 Also make sure the crib is clear of other objects, such as stuffed animals, that can cause breathing problems if the baby presses his or her face against them.

 Proper temperature regulation is critical.
 Babies need to be warm enough in their cribs, but overheating can also lead to SIDS.
-Use clothing, rather than additional layers, to insulate them against the cold, and never cover their heads or faces.
+If it’s cold, dress your baby in layers so you can always remove one.
+Use a sleep sack instead of loose blankets, and never cover your baby’s head or face.

-Parents should set up their baby’s crib in their bedroom for at least the first year.
-This allows them to monitor their baby’s breathing and sleep position throughout the night.
-However, babies should never sleep in their parents bed.
+Parents should set up their baby’s crib or bassinet in their bedroom for at least six months, if not a year.
+However, babies should never sleep in their parents’ beds.

-Breast-feeding babies for at least six months can dramatically reduce their risk of developing SIDS.
-Additionally, babies who suck on a pacifier are also at lower risk for SIDS, although parents should wait until the baby is at least three weeks old and nursing.
+Breastfeeding babies for at least six months can reduce their risk of developing SIDS.
+Additionally, babies who suck on a pacifier are also at lower risk for SIDS, although parents should wait until the baby is at least three weeks old and nursing well.